Skip to main content

 You can set a minimum cipher strength.
 If the other server does not have matching abilities, then negotiation may fail.

-• Check the configured strength: see System Configuration (or Trustwave SEG Properties) > Sender > Outbound Security (TLS).
+• Check the configured strength: see System Configuration (or MailMarshal SEG Properties) > Sender > Outbound Security (TLS).
 Servers with current security posture will support Medium strength.
 Medium strength generally includes 128-bit ciphers.
 Low or "insecure compatibility" strength includes older and deprecated ciphers.
 This selection should only be used if absolutely necessary.
 Note that it may increase risk because it applies to all connections, even though it is only required for connections to obsolete servers.

 TLS Protocol:

-• In SEG 7.3.0, by default, the SEG sender will connect using any of SSLv3, TLSv1.0, TLSv1.1, or TLSv1.2.
+Choice of TLS protocol is controlled by the receiving server.
+By default, the MailMarshal sender will connect using any of TLSv1.0, TLSv1.1, or TLSv1.2.

-To contact Trustwave about this article or to request support:
+To contact LevelBlue about this article or to request support:

 Rate this Article: